 • A clear, concise, informative, and attractive website

-Consider the impact of the Internet of Things (IoT) in daily life and then think about how it also pertains to hospitality.
-Customers are now becoming accustomed to digital amenities such as location-based recommendations, hyper-personalized rooms, digital key fobs, predictive maintenance, and scannable QR codes that offer discounts.
+Consider the impact of the Internet of Things (IoT) on daily life and its relevance to hospitality.
+Customers now expect digital amenities like location-based recommendations, hyper-personalized rooms, digital key fobs, predictive maintenance, and scannable QR codes offering discounts.

 Promoting and selling ancillary products and services

-One mistake that can often be made by newer hotels is the belief that their main objective is simply to offer rooms to their clients.
-While this may represent the core of the organization, we need to remember that effective revenue management should always seek to rise a property head and shoulders above the competition.
+One mistake that newer hotels often make is believing that their main objective is simply to offer rooms to clients.
+Effective revenue management should aim to elevate a property head and shoulders above the competition.
 This is why other on-site amenities should be promoted with equal enthusiasm.

-The main takeaway here is that revenue management should also focus on any other amenities that may be present.
-Guests may be provided with the ability to purchase on-site items such as towels, soap, and bathrobes.
-A hotel could choose to implement a promotional campaign for a very popular branded restaurant.
-Some properties may even be able to partner with nearby third-party companies (such as tourist agencies) in order to offer guests the ability to visit nearby locations.
+Guests could be provided with the ability to purchase on-site items such as towels, soap, and bathrobes.
+Hotels could implement promotional campaigns for popular branded restaurants.
+Some properties may even partner with nearby third-party companies, such as tourist agencies.

 Sponsoring events and attractions